daniil4jk/AiCalendar/README.md

     - GIGACHAT_CLIENT_ID
     - GIGACHAT_CLIENT_SECRET
 - ### JWT
-    - #### Production
     - JWT_SIGNING_KEY - your random UUID key for sign JWTs
-    - #### Testing
-        Test mode is a special mode in which the application accepts only the JWT key specified in TEST_JWT_KEY
-        - TEST_MODE_ENABLED - boolean. enabling test mode
     - TEST_JWT_KEY - Any combination of characters that the application will accept as JWT key
 - ### Google
     - GOOGLE_CLOUD_CLIENT_ID - Used for android authentication.
 It can also be used for authentication via [Google OAuth 2.0 Playground](https://developers.google.com/oauthplayground/)